Body Contouring After Weight Loss Mobile, AL

 During my 25 years practicing plastic surgery, I have never seen an insurance company pay for or consider tightening of the abdominal muscle layer medically necessary.
-If a patient is undergoing a panniculectomy which is being covered by their medical insurance company and desire to have the muscle layer tightened, this can be performed at an additional fee.
+If a patient is undergoing a panniculectomy that is being covered by their medical insurance company and desires to have the muscle layer tightened, this can be performed at an additional fee.

 I have enclosed links below for two insurance company websites outlining their policy regarding coverage for abdominal panniculectomy.

 Blue Cross/Blue Shield of Alabama